Sahista-Patel/SQL_DB-Backup-Status/README.md

 ## Prerequisites

-Windows OS - Powershell
+Windows OS - Powershell<br>
-SqlServer Module need to be installed if not than type below command in powershell prompt.
+SqlServer Module need to be installed if not than type below command in powershell prompt.<br>
 Install-Module -Name SqlServer

 ## Note